UniversalDependencies/docs/treebanks/kpv_lattice/index.md

 ## Acknowledgments

 This work has been developed within the framework of the LAKME project funded by a grant from Paris Sciences et Lettres (IDEX PSL reference ANR-10-IDEX-0001-02).
 Thierry Poibeau is also partially supported by a RGNF-CNRS (grant between the LATTICE-CNRS Laboratory and the Russian State University for the Humanities in Moscow).
-In the UD release 2.7 [Kone Foundation](https://koneensaatio.fi/en/)-funded research project [Language Documentation meets Language Technology: The Next Step in the Description of Komi](langdoc.github.io/IKDP-2), led by [Rogier Blokland](https://katalog.uu.se/profile/?id=N14-1060) and [Michael Rießler](https://uefconnect.uef.fi/en/person/michael.riesler/), has started to expand the treebank, and the work will continue to release 2.8.
-In this phase the annotation work is being done by Niko Partanen and Jack Rueter.
+In the UD releases 2.7 and 2.8.
+[Kone Foundation](https://koneensaatio.fi/en/)-funded research project [Language Documentation meets Language Technology: The Next Step in the Description of Komi](langdoc.github.io/IKDP-2), led by [Rogier Blokland](https://katalog.uu.se/profile/?id=N14-1060) and [Michael Rießler](https://uefconnect.uef.fi/en/person/michael.riesler/), expanded the treebank.
+In this phase the annotation work was done by Niko Partanen and Jack Rueter.
 [GiellaLT](https://giellalt.uit.no/lang-kpv) infrastucture was used in morphological analysis.

 If you use this treebank in your work, please cite: